Approximate Diagonalization of Homomorphisms from AH-Algebras to Certain Simple Classifiable C*-Algebras: Preliminaries

-$KL(C,A)$ is the quotient of $KK(C,A)$ by the group of pure extensions of $K_*(C)$ by $K_{*+1}(A)$.
-See Section 2.4.8 of \cite{ror-cl} for more information.
+$KL(C,A)$ is the quotient of $KK(C,A)$ by the group of pure extensions of $K_{*}(C)$ by $K_{*+1}(A)$.
+See Section 2.4.8 of \cite{ror-cl} for details.
 Since the $KL$-group is a quotient of the $KK$-group we have a $KL$ version of the UCT (see equation 2.4.9 of \cite{ror-cl}) when $C$ satisfies the UCT: